SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 #### MQTT authentication

-The communication with Cumulocity IoT employing MQTT supports authentication in two ways:

-*   Username and password.
-The MQTT username needs to include the tenant ID and username in the format &lt;tenantID/username>.
+MQTT supports setting a username and a password.
+To connect to Cumulocity IoT, the MQTT username needs to include both tenant ID and username in the format &lt;tenantID/username>.
-*   Device certificates.
-The devices have to contain the whole chain of certificates leading to the trusted root certificate.
-Also, they have to contain the server certificate in their truststore.

 #### MQTT ClientId